 1. Take the extraction hook out of the vehicle tool kit ⇒ Vehicle tool kit components.

-3. Remove the cap with extraction hook in the direction of the arrow fig. 183.
+3. Remove the cap with the extraction hook in the direction of the arrow fig. 183.
+Pull with controlled force and keep the removed cap in a safe place so it is not lost during the wheel change.

 Putting on Caps